 Hike Taroko Gorge

-Most people only briefly stop by Hualien on their way to Taiwan’s beautiful Taroko Gorge.
+If there is one thing you must do in Hualien it is visit Taiwan’s beautiful Taroko Gorge.
 The gorge is one of the nine National Parks in Taiwan and a must on any Taiwan itinerary.
 Here, you’ll be able to trek through beautiful trails following along marble walls, spot unique fauna and flora, see some of Taiwan’s best waterfalls, and pop into cute temples.

 Visit Qingshui Cliffs